 ...

-Farley Canyon primitive camping
+Farley Canyon Primitive Camping

 • Designated primitive camping areas that are accessible by vehicle and sometimes by vessel as well.
 First-come first served, no reservations.
 No designated sites.
 No potable water.
 When pit toilets are unavailable, campers must bring portable toilets for use and proper disposal into the sewer system.
 Quiet hours 10pm-6am. $12 per night.